TickleThePanda/carpe-dm/src/plans/unbound.md

 ### The tower

-The tower is as Nim and Prince Aseir saw in their dreams: tall, standing at around 130ft, it narrows slightly as it goes towards the top.
+The tower is as Meriele and Prince Aseir saw in their dreams: tall, standing at around 130ft, it narrows slightly as it goes towards the top.
 There's no decoration and no windows.
 The unweathered stone is smooth to touch.

 The door faces towards the entrance of the valley and is easy to find.

-If a character uses detect magic, they will discover that there is an Abjuration field in the

 #### The door